TrueBlocks/create-local-app/README.md

    > **📝 Note:** If you get a permission error with `yarn deploy`, you may need to use `sudo yarn deploy`.
 This can happen if there's an existing file in `/usr/local/bin/` that was previously installed with sudo.

-   > **✅ Self-Contained:** The binary now contains embedded templates and is completely self-contained.
-Configuration and templates are automatically managed in `~/.create-local-app/` on first run.

 3. **Configuration Directory Structure**

    On first run, the application automatically creates and populates: